 Liane joined Bury CCG’s Clinical Cabinet in 2014.
 Her interests are in living with and beyond cancer.
 Liane clinically led a collaboration between Bury CCG, Bury Cancer Support Centre, Macmillan and a host of other local organisations to launch of a new service for people affected by cancer in Bury.
 The Bury Multi-agency Cancer Service is set up to offer a range of free and confidential support and advice on non-clinical needs to those affected by cancer.

-Sector and Clinical Leads Bhavini Bharath
+Clinical Leads Bhavini Bharath